 The pump station will make it possible to pump stormwater from the existing drainage system during high tide when the outfall to the Lower Duwamish Waterway is underwater.

 From the pump station, stormwater will be sent through the facility where it will be filtered to remove a variety of pollutants that are common in urban runoff.
 The stormwater will be released through the existing outfall to the waterway.
 This will result in cleaner water and a healthier environment.

 The site for this project was selected because of its location on the main stormwater drainage pipe where it empties into the waterway.
 The facility will be located along the edge of 7th Avenue South near Riverside Drive and on adjacent land parcels already owned by Seattle Public Utilities.

 The project will have underground equipment and above-ground structures including a small electrical controls building and a concrete structure, about 12 feet tall, 50 feet wide and 110 feet long.
 The facility will be fenced for security and will have security lighting.
 It will be run remotely so staff will only visit the site periodically to check and maintain it.

-To ask questions or let us know what you think, email the project manager or give him a call: Jim Johnson, (206) 684-5829.
+To ask questions or let us know what you think, email the project manager or give her a call: Sheila Harrison, (206) 684-5899.